-Rokos Awards (for research internships)
+Rokos Awards (for science research internships)

 Pembroke’s undergraduates studying STEM subjects are eligible to apply for the Rokos Awards, intended to support students looking to enhance their studies and scientific knowledge.

 Scholars and exhibitioners are encouraged to apply, while other students may apply with the support of their tutors.
-We would expect most applicants to be in penultimate year of their course.

 Ronald Bartlett Prize